-I Intentionally False Or Misleading Statements
+Intentionally False Or Misleading Statements

 If this plan's benefits are paid in error due to a member's or provider's commission of fraud or providing any intentionally false or misleading statements, the plan is entitled to recover these amounts.
-Please see the Right Of Recovery provision later in this section.
+See the Right Of Recovery provision later in this section.